By Sarah Damm

 1) Schedule.
 Each day, ask yourself, “Where can I carve out some time to be still and rest in the joy that Jesus is coming?
 Is it first thing in the morning, after I drop off the kids at school, or during my lunch break?”

 2).
 Reflect.
-Pray along with the daily readings in the Magnificat or on the USCCB website.
+Pray along with the daily readings on the USCCB website.
 The daily readings can lend structure to your prayer time, and God will use these to speak very personally with you.
 Sit with the words, ponder them, and journal their meaning.

 3) Reconsider.
 Bring your to-do list with you to prayer, and ask the Lord for wisdom as you continue all of the other Christmas preparations.
 Jesus delights in our desire to make Christmas memorable for our families and friends.
 What unique and unexpected activities and traditions can you include this year?
 Invite the Lord into your decision.